swissfintechinnovations/ca-mortgage/wiki.md

 Other description tags like parameter descriptions may end with or without point.

 In addition, parameter fields should also provide an _example_ field, and a _default_ OR _required_ field if applicable.
-Be aware that the _required_ keyword overwrites default fields since the parameter must be set by the user.
+Be aware that the _required_ keyword overwrites default fields, since the parameter must be set by the user.
 All those fields should be used extensively.

 Optional Feature:
 Automated documentation creating tools like Swagger UI support basic markdown for description fields.
 Unfortunately, online swagger UI (see [here](https://www.common-api.ch/index.php/de/resources-de/swagger-files#/)) does _not_ support this feature.
-Nevertheless, it my be helpful to use markdown to highlight different or important details.
+Nevertheless, it may be helpful to use markdown to highlight different or important details.
 Markdown should be used as follows.
 - for now, use markdown as it seems fit
 - tbd

 ## Nice to Have

-From now on, we highly suggest to implement a order of fields.
-That means all fields are order by a specific rule and will always occur in this way.
-Omitted fields will be ignored and the order will preserved without those.
+From now on, we highly suggest implementing an order of fields.
+That means all fields are ordered by a specific rule and will always occur in this way.
+Omitted fields will be ignored and the order will preserve without those.
-1. The _summary_ field is always before the _description_ field since the summary gives an overall description.
+1. The _summary_ field is always before the _description_ field, since the summary gives an overall description.
-2. For parameters we will use the following order:
+2. For parameters, we will use the following order:
 ```
 parameters:
   - in: path